 - Report page subscriptions are tied to the name of the report page.
 If you subscribe to a report page, and it gets renamed, you will have to re-create your subscription.

 - If you aren't able to use the subscription feature, contact your system administrator.
-Your organization may have disabled this feature for authentication or other reasons.
+Your organization may have disabled this feature or a maximum subscriber limit may have been reached.